Decoherence factor as a convolution: an interplay between a Gaussian and an exponential coherence loss: Abstract

 \section{Abstract}

-This paper identifies and investigates nature of the transition between Gaussian and exponential forms of decoherence.
-We show that the decoherence factor (that controls the time dependence of the suppression of the off-diagonal terms when the density matrix is expressed in the pointer basis representation) can be described by the convolution of Gaussian and exponential functions, their contributions modulated by the strength of the system-environment interaction.
-In the strong and weak coupling limits, decoherence reduces to the familiar Gaussian and exponential forms, respectively.
-The mechanism is demonstrated with two paradigmatic examples of decoherence---a spin-bath model and the quantum Brownian motion.
+We identify and investigate the origin and nature of the transition between Gaussian and exponential forms of decoherence: The decoherence factor (that controls the time dependence of the off-diagonal terms of the density matrix expressed in the pointer basis representation) is the convolution of the Fourier transforms of the spectral density and of the overlap (between the eigenstates the environment with and without couplings to the system).
+Spectral density alone tends to lead to the (approximately) Gaussian decay of coherence while the overlap alone results in a (largely) exponential decay.
+We show that these two contributions combine as a convolution, their relative importance controlled by the strength of the system-environment coupling.
+The resulting decoherence factor in the strong and weak coupling limits leads to predominantly Gaussian or exponential decay, respectively, as is demonstrated with two paradigmatic examples of decoherence---a spin-bath model and the quantum Brownian motion.